How To Prepare For Your Photo Session | A Complete Guide

 2. An ordering session will then happen over Zoom to pick which images are getting printed, delivered, and hung on the walls.

-5. I send over a feedback request to make sure my clients are satisfied and ask if there’s anything I can do better next time.
+5. I send a feedback request to make sure my clients are satisfied and ask if there’s anything I can do better next time.